Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 -> no more basic concerns: hunger, stress, restedness -> All the rest of the factors that go into "effort" and "time" I'm going to classify as the "foundations" to achieving what you want in education.

-Now we have an equivalent (if simplified) of the prerequisites that are needed at the bottom level to succeed in studies.
+Now we have an equivalent (if simplified) of the prerequisites that are needed to succeed in studies.

 Time and energy savings (from abstraction and practice of recurring tasks) will increase fiscal capacity.
 Enforcement mechanisms will increase legal capacity.